 In rare cases, updating the entire phone should be the last option in fixing an unresponsive iPhone touch screen.
 Leave alone, updating a single app.

-You have tried updating the problematic app, but you realize that your iPhone touch screen wont work.
+You have tried updating the problematic app, but you realize that your iPhone screen not responding to touch.
 Why don’t you try refreshing the phone?
-Recently, a documented case of Apple IOS11.3 update was fixed by a subsequent Apple update.
+Recently, a documented case of the Apple IOS11.3 update was fixed by a subsequent Apple update.

 In case the IOS update is on your iPhone: